plinck/bamazon/README.md

 | 01            | Electronics     | 10000           | 20000         | 10000        |
 | 02            | Clothing        | 60000           | 100000        | 40000        |

-5. The `total_profit` column is calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` is not be stored in any database.
-Use a custom alias.
+1. The `total_profit` column is calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` is not stored in any database.
+I use a custom alias.

-6. If you can't get the table to display properly after a few hours, then feel free to go back and just add `total_profit` to the `departments` table.

-   * Hint: You may need to look into aliases in MySQL.

-   * Hint: You may need to look into GROUP BYs.

-   * Hint: You may need to look into JOINS.

-   * **HINT**: There may be an NPM package that can log the table to the console.
-What's is it?
-Good question :)
+   * **NOTE**: I wrote a custom `render` function that displays results from any query in a pretty format.
+I didnt check for and NPM package since I forgot, but I didnt like the npm package output anyway so I made a better one.
+It taught me some techniques that are gonna come in handy later

 ## To Do

-- Create icon and add to portfolio
 - Move database connection to model ctor and destory and proper time
 - add some input validation
-- let them go through additional menus multiple times (like viewing inventory)
+- Allow customer to buy additional products - i.e. restart menu after purchase goes through